Conditions

 Connect with our neurology expert to discuss your peripheral neuropathy symptoms and explore treatment options.

-If you're experiencing symptoms of peripheral neuropathy or have concerns about your nerve health, don't hesitate to reach out to our board-certified neurologist.
+If you're experiencing symptoms of peripheral neuropathy or have concerns about your nerve health, don't hesitate to book a neuropathy evaluation in Beverly Hills.
 Early intervention can make a significant difference in managing this condition and preserving your quality of life.
+As a neurologist in Los Angeles specializing in nerve disorders, Dr. Ntranos provides comprehensive evaluations and personalized treatment plans for patients throughout Southern California.